 Applied Mathematical Finance and its Object Oriented Implementation

-Content: The lecture will discuss the theory and modelling of hybrid interest rate models (e.g. with credit link) and discuss the object oriented implementation of the valuation and risk management of complex derivatives using such models.
+Content: The lecture will discuss the theory and modeling of hybrid interest rate models (e.g. with credit link) and discusses the object oriented implementation of the valuation and risk management of complex derivatives using such models.
 The implementation of the algorithms will be performed in Java and using modern software development tools.

 - Foundations in mathematical finance and their implementation (stochastic processes).

 - Hybrid Market Models (Cross-Currency Modeling, Equity Hybrid Model, Defaultable LIBOR Market Model) and their object oriented implementation.

 - Interest rate modeling

 - Credit risk modeling

 - Special topics from risk management (sensitivities, portfolio simulation, cva).

 As part of the implementation of the models and the valuation algorithms, the lecture will discuss some of the latest standards in software development (revision control systems (SVN, Git), unit testing (jUnit), build servers (Jenkins)).
 Implementation will be performed in Java (Eclipse).

 Fries, Christian P.: MathematicalFinance: Theory, Modeling, Implementation.Wiley, 2007.
 ISBN 0-470-04722-4.